stephen-dk/HR-Analysis/README.md

 --
 ## Project Overview

-The aim of this data analytics project is to analyze an imaginary company's employee dataset with over 270 rows from the year 2018 to 2021,provide clearity and gain deeper understanding of this company data to answer questions and make data driven recomendations.
+The aim of this data analytics project is to analyze an imaginary company's employee dataset with over 270 rows from the year 2018 to 2021,provide clarity and gain deeper understanding of this company data to answer questions and make data driven recommendations.

 ## Data Source